mr-karan/nomadev/README.md

 **nomadev** is an attempt to simplify setting up a [Nomad](https://www.nomadproject.io/) + [Consul](https://www.consul.io/) agents intended for **local development workflows**.

-The setup is based on `docker-compose` and is configured to spawn a single `docker `container for each Nomad and Consul agent.
-Both agents are configured to run in `server` + `client` mode.
+The setup is based on `docker-compose` and is configured to spawn a single `docker` container for each Nomad and Consul agent.
+Both agents are configured to run in `server` + `client` modes.

 This simplifies the setup for local use.
 It's possible to add more containers for additional servers/clients if required.